cbg-ethz/QuasiFit/README.md

   You will require at least Mac OS X 10.4.11 running on a 64-bit Mac.

 QuasiFit was built on both platforms with GSL 1.16 and Boost 1.55 with GCC 4.8.2 on -O2 optimizations.
 The main code (including Eigen) was compiled with -O3 optimizations.
-All libraries, including the C++ runtime libraries, have been linked statically to produce a binary that has **no external dependencies**, in other words, they are directly useable.
+All libraries, including the C++ runtime libraries, have been linked statically to produce a binary that has **no external dependencies**, in other words, _they are directly useable_.

-All static binaries are part of the main source tarball and can be found in the directory `binaries/` of the uncompressed `quasifit-0.1/` directory.
+All static binaries are part of the main source tarball and can be found in the directory `binaries/` of the uncompressed `quasifit-0.2/` directory.
 Additionally, all binaries can also be downloaded from the main git tree for the most recent release.

 ## Prerequisites
 If you wish to compile QuasiFit from source, you will require the following components (these are **not** necessary for running the statically linked binary):